 Bancha is the second most popular regular green tea in Japan.
 It is a lower-grade of tea plucked from the same tea plant as used for producing Sencha.
 Bancha is harvested after finishing the production of Sencha.

 There are many grades of Bancha and each grade has its unique flavor.
 Most Japanese drink it after the meal as it has a good effect on digestion.
-It contains a high amount of mineral and iron.
+It contains a high amount of minerals and iron.

-Matcha is a special type of green tea with a strong color and unique flavor.
+Matcha is a special type of green tea with strong color and unique flavor.
 The word Matcha means "powdered tea".
 It is cultivated and processed specially.

 The Camellia Sinensis plants used to produce Matcha are shaded for 3 to 4 weeks before harvesting.
 The stalks and veins are removed during the process.